Biographie

 Biography

 Maria Tsaytler (born Goudimov) was lucky to be born in Moscow into a family with a musical tradition - she is the fourth generation of musicians.
 Her mother, Irina Kotkina, finished Moscow Conservatory as a student and assistent of Vera Dulova and held the position of the principal harpist of the Moscow Philharmony.
 Maria´s father, Mikhail Goudimov, finished the Moscow Conservatory and was viola player at the "Big Symphonic Orchestra for Radio and Television USSR".
-Together with Sergey Bubnov, they built a trio, which Sofia Gubaiulina wrote her famous work "Garten von Freuden und Traurigkeiten" for.
+For their trio with Sergey Bubnov (flute) Sofia Gubaiulina wrote her famous work "Garten von Freuden und Traurigkeiten".

-At the age of five, Maria started to make music herself, first on the piano at
+At the age of five, Maria was admitted into the

 In 1990, she moved to Hamburg, Germany, where her mother holds the position of the principal harpist of the Hamburg Philharmony.
 This is also when Maria started playing the harp under the guidance of her mother.